modernTalker/zero-order-optimization/README.md

 ## Project overview

-This repository contains code to run LLM fine-tuning experiments, evaluate different fine-tuning strategies on standard NLP tasks, and extend the optimizer API with custom optimizers — including a focus on zero-order optimization methods (ZO).
+This repository contains code to run fine-tuning experiments, evaluate different fine-tuning strategies on standard NLP tasks, and extend the optimizer API with custom optimizers — including a focus on zero-order optimization methods (ZO).
 The training pipeline handles data loading, model preparation, selection of fine-tuning method, optimization loop, logging and checkpointing.
 The codebase is designed to make it easy to add new optimizers and compare them against first-order baselines.

 ## Features